MohitShukla/basis/auth/frontend/public/docs/basis-documentation/features/features.md

 ---

-### Self Learning
+### Self Learning Quiz
+This will be a mobile app or a website called "My AI trainer" that can be opened on mobile phone.
-As a user I shuld be able to define what skill I want to learn and start the training.
-My AI trainer should interview me with a few questions, which I will answer.
-The AI trainer should assess my current level of unnderstadning as per my questions.
-The current level of inderstanding should be dislplayed as a quantitative rating as well as a qualitative description of strengths and weeknesses of the user.
+-  As a user I should be able to define what skill I want to learn and start the training.
+Ex: I can say that I want to learn trignometry.
+-  My AI trainer should interview me with a few questions, which I will answer.
+-  The AI trainer should assess my current level of unnderstadning as per my questions.
+The current level of understanding should be dislplayed as a quantitative rating as well as a qualitative description of strengths and weeknesses of the user.
+-  Then based on my current knowledge level, it asks next question.
+-  For every wrong answer, it explains what the correct answer is and reasoning behind.
+Then it asks a simpler question.
+-  For every correct answer, it goes on to ask a slightly more difficult question.

 ### 1. Doctor Patient Notes
 As a doctor I can enter my patients data and when I save it it automatically sends digital prescriptions to them.